hamzamac/JsonFileDB/README.md

 The following is a demo fo use of JsonFileDataBase in a C# web project
 ## Create the data model
-Your model classes shouls inherit from `ITable` and thus must contain the `Id` propoerty.
+Your model classes should inherit from `ITable` and thus must contain the `Id` propoerty.
 ```
     public class Person : ITable
     {